GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeContent/index.md

 {% endAside %}

-Combine the above rule with the [activeTab][api-action] permission to create an extension that doesn't need any install-time permissions but can invite the user to click the extension's action on relevant pages.
+Combine the above rule with the [activeTab][api-action] permission to create an extension that doesn't need any install-time permissions but can invite the user to click the toolbar icon on relevant pages.

 ## CSS Matching